Still lookin' Stellar

-One year ago, Hologram launched the Stellar Design System—a cohesive collection of components and visual design paradigms designed to make the Hologram Dashboard a delight to use.
+One year ago, Hologram launched the Stellar Design System (/blog/lookin-stellar)—a cohesive collection of components and visual design paradigms designed to make the Hologram Dashboard a delight to use.
 Stellar was informed by years of user research with our customers to build a better understanding of how IoT teams operate, leading to the Dashboard being designed not just for engineers, but also for folks working in operations, customer success, and finance.

 A year in, Stellar continues to grow as we add new functionality to the Dashboard.
 With the launch of Inflight, we introduced several components to the design system based on the unique needs of these new experiences—like table rows that expand to reveal more contextual information, new navigational elements, and full-screen map experiences.